-Part 9 of the National Building Code of Canada (NBC) has regulations around the separation of suites.
-When those separation walls fall on a property line - you are required to construct it either as a firewall or a party wall.
+Should the zoning regulations for the property allow for a secondary suite, Part 9 of the National Building Code of Canada (NBC) has regulations around the separation of those suites.
+When those separation walls fall on a property line - you are required to construct it either as a firewall or a party wall, depending on the building design (see below for more information).
+Note: secondary suites will not be permitted within rowhouse buildings on one parcel of land.